itspangler/vanderbiltWebWorkshop/README.md

 Navigate to GitHub and [create an account](https://github.com/join).
 You should also [download the desktop client](https://desktop.github.com/), GitHub Desktop.

-> To learn more about GitHub, you can optionally check out Dan Shiffman's introductory videos for using GitHub, "[GitHub for Poets](https://www.youtube.com/watch?v=BCQHnlnPusY)."
-We won't go into GitHub in great detail during this workshop, but it's a useful thing to know.
-Dan explains it in plain terms for a non-technical audience.
+> **OPTIONALLY...** You can check out Dan Shiffman's introductory videos for using GitHub, "[GitHub for Poets](https://www.youtube.com/watch?v=BCQHnlnPusY)," to learn more about GitHub, version control, and how it might be useful for you.
+We won't go into GitHub in great detail during this workshop, but Dan explains it in plain terms without a ton of technical jargon.

 ## VS Code